Cluster and then Embed: A Modular Approach for Visualization: Visualizing Meaningful Clusters

-For our second example, we position $\{x_i\}_{i=1}^n \subset \bbR^3$ so that it is not possible to obtain an embedding in $\bbR^2$ that preserves all pairwise distances.
-In this case, there is not a unique, well-defined correct embedding that could serve as reference.
+We begin with a simple, synthetic example where $\{x_i\}_{i=1}^n \subset \bbR^3$, consists of clusters of geometric shapes taken from \cite{hahsler2019}.
+We position $\{x_i\}_{i=1}^n $ so that it is not possible to obtain an embedding in $\bbR^2$ that preserves all pairwise distances.
+In this case, there is not a unique, well-defined correct embedding in $\bbR^2$.
+For our method, we cluster using DBSCAN, embed each cluster using PCA, and align the clusters to preserve Euclidean distances.
+In \figref{shapes3d}, we include the results of our method using $\alpha = 1$ and $\alpha = 1.25$.
+For Isomap, we set the number of neighbors ($q = 200$) large enough so that the $k$NN graph is connected.